ultimate271/notes/tolkien/akallabeth.md

 the land, for though daughters and sons were born to them, fairer than their fathers, yet their children were few.

+### Of Meneltarma, the Pillar of Heaven, hallowed to Eru Ilúvatar
 Of old the chief city and haven of Númenor was in the midst of its western coasts, and it was called Andúnië because it faced the sunset.
 But in the midst of the land was a mountain tall and steep, and it was named the Meneltarma, the